 Until and unless we successfully make a product, our ability to generate revenues will largely depend on our ability to enter into additional collaborative agreements, strategic alliances, research grants, contracts and license agreements with third parties and maintain the agreements we currently have in place.
 Substantially all of our revenues for the years ended December 31, 2005, 2004 and 2003, respectively, were derived from revenues related to grants, contracts and license agreements.
-Our current revenue is derived from contract work being performed for the NIH under two major grants which are scheduled to expire in September 2006 and contracts with the U.S. Army which expire in September 2006 and December 2007.
+The majority of our current revenue is derived from contract work being performed for the NIH under two major grants and a contract, all of which are scheduled to expire in September 2009, and contracts with the U.S. Air Force which expire November 2007.
 These agreements are for specific work to be performed under the agreements and could only be canceled by the other party thereto for non-performance.
 We may not earn significant milestone payments under our existing collaborative agreements until our collaborators have advanced products into clinical testing, which may not occur for many years, if at all.